DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setfilestoupload.md

 The `t.setFilesToUpload` action removes all file paths from the input before populating it with new ones.

-> If an error occurs while files are being uploaded, the test fails.
+> If an error occurs while files are being uploaded, the test will fail.

 The [t.clearUpload](clearupload.md) method allows you to remove files added with `t.setFilesToUpload`.